iwebcodeorg/react-styleguide/README.md

 # Naming

-Naming of components should follow the following guidelines:
+Naming of components, props, hooks should follow the following guidelines:

 - Component filenames should be PascalCase e.g `CardImage`, `HeaderWithInfo`,etc
 - Hooks name should be camelCase e.g `useIsomorphicEffect`, `useTabs`, etc